 What is a crime?

 Crimes are acts punishable by loss of liberty or life.
 But Minnesota state law abolished the death penalty long ago.
-Still, the federal government might assert its death penalty jurisdiction in Minnesota one day.
+And yet, the federal government might assert federal death penalty jurisdiction in Minnesota one day.

 Who are the accused?